 On the keto diet, you limit the carbohydrate (your body’s first source of fuel) intake so much, your body has no other source of energy and uses consumed fat (and stored fat) for fuel.
 It’s a magical metabolic shift that happens.

 After some time (approx. 24-72 hours) of committed keto, you start burning fat for fuel (ketosis).
+Becoming fully fat-adapted is different for everyone.
+In some people it takes weeks or even months.

 Many people debate whether calories still count on a keto diet: